mu71l473d/jekyll-now/_posts/2019-11-04-Kiwa-Workshop.md

 This feature makes it unnecessary to switch back and forth between the screen you are attacking and the score board to verify if you succeeded.
-Some challenges will force you to perform an attack outside of the Juice Shop web interface, e.g. by interacting with the REST API directly.
+Some challenges will force you to perform an attack outside of the Workshop web interface, e.g. by interacting with the REST API directly.
 In these cases the success notification will light up when you come back to the regular web UI the next time.